Delors/reStructuredTextToLectureDoc2/CheatSheet.en.rst

                 .. rubric:: Relative Colors

                 The following relative colors are defined and are expected to work in every theme.
-In particular the semantically named colors are guaranteed to be readable on a theme's background.

                 - danger-color
                 - warning-color